jundalisay/spblist/content/en/research/poincare/science/chapter-06c.md

 The ideas expounded by M. Andrade are none the less very interesting.
 If they do not satisfy our logical requirements, they give us a better view of the historical genesis of the fundamental ideas of mechanics.

-The reflections they suggest show us how the human mind passed fromscience and hypothesis a naïve anthropomorphism to the present conception of science.
+The reflections they suggest show us how the human mind passed from
+a naïve anthropomorphism to the present conception of science.

 We see that we end with an experiment which is very particular, and as a matter of fact very crude, and we start with a perfectly general law, perfectly precise, the truth of which we regard as absolute.
 We have, so to speak, freely conferred this certainty on it by looking upon it as a convention.